kyawzinmyat/python/README.md

-What I've learned through out the year with python programming
+What I've learned over the year with python programming